adynblaed/vllm-lab/README.md

 For more details, check out [`api_server.py` in the vLLM source repo](https://github.com/vllm-project/vllm/blob/main/vllm/entrypoints/openai/api_server.py) and the [`benchmarks` from the latest main branch](https://github.com/vllm-project/vllm/tree/main/benchmarks).
 If you run into weird problems or compatibility hurdles, [visit vLLM's `issues` page](https://github.com/vllm-project/vllm/issues) to see if there's a similar shared error others have reported.

-## Configuration
+## Server Configuration Options

 The `vllm_config.yaml` file wraps all `vllm serve cli` args through a developer friendly config file that can be duplicated and version controlled for varied benchmark settings and model inference performance.
 [Visit the bottom of this page to learn more about these configuration arguments](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).
-When a parameter is `null` - vLLM will use `defaults`, either from its internal settings, the loaded model's configuration, or by auto-detecting optimal values based on your system and other specified parameters.
 Uncomment the configurations you need and adjust the values as desired.
 Create and save as many config variations as you'd like, editing `server`, `model`, `performance`, and `system` settings to whatever best suits your inference goals.

 ```yaml
 vllm: